j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 Here we introduce new method Literal for the Parser and extract all logic for the literals from the Program method to the Literal method.
 Program itself will call Literal method and return the result of this call.

-4. Every program consists of different statements.
-Examples of the statements:
+4. Each literal is the part of something bigger.
+Literals are structuring blocks of the expressions, for example.
+Program can contain different expressions.
+Examples of the expressions:

 ```
 1 + 2 = 3;